 In this guide, we’ll explain how they work, maintenance tips, and if a repair or replacement is necessary, if home insurance covers it.

 A hot water tank is a large, cylindrical water tank with a heating element inside, designed to hold and heat the water.
-On average, they hold around 200 liters of water.
+On average, they hold around 200 litres of water.
 The tank is connected to a heating source, such as a boiler or immersion heater, which heats the water to the desired temperature.
 Once the water has been heated, it is stored in the tank until it is needed for household tasks.

 When water enters the tank near the top, it makes its way to a dip tube in the bottom, where it is heated to the target temperature.
 The heated water will rise to the top, where it then enters the hot water pipe and to the tap.